paoloff/Portfolio/README.md

 ## Predicting the Success of SpaceX's Falcon 9 Missions using Machine Learning (Python and Plotly/Dash)

-## Tower - an app for automating the creation of Trading Bots using Reinforcement Learning (Python)
+## Tower - an app for automating the creation of Trading Bots using Reinforcement Learning (Python and Apache Kafka)

 ---